mbchang/data-driven-characters/README.md

 General points for improvement
 - better prompt engineering for embodying the speaking style of the character
 - new summarization techniques
-    - I tried to use the `mapreduce` summarization chain rather than the `refine` chain, but I noticed this has caused the character to not recognize that it is the character in the story.
-Should be straightforwardly fixed with better prompt engineering.
 - more customizable UI than what streamlit provides

 Concrete features to add